 OneDrive for Business (OneDrive) is a service of Office 365 (the university's email system) and provides for 1TB of cloud-based storage.
 OneDrive is your professional document library.
-OneDrive uses Office 365 to store Mason-related files in the cloud making it easy to collaborate from anywhere and from multiple devices.
-OneDrive for Business also makes it easy to access your files from anywhere and from multiple devices.
+OneDrive uses Office 365 to store Mason-related files in the cloud making it easy to access your files and collaborate from anywhere and from multiple devices.
 It is fully supported by the ITS Support Center and can be accessed through your Office 365 account for employees or your MasonLive Student account for students.

 Data stored within OneDrive is not backed up by George Mason University.
 Account holders are responsible for backing up their own data and preserving copies of important files.

 - Create and edit Microsoft Office documents from a web browser using Office Online—no additional software is needed!

 - Collaborate on a Microsoft Office document in real-time with your colleague using Office Online.

 - Synchronize of your files so you always have access to the latest version.

 - Access files from anywhere using a web browser or mobile device—no need to connect to the VPN and map the M Drive.

 - Share files with your colleagues inside and outside the Mason community.